© Achim Meurer

 Short facts

 Please book your participation in the guided tour in advance by telephone or online.
-We will also be happy to answer any questions by telephone.
+Staff will be happy to answer any questions you may have by telephone.

 Mining has been practised in and around Berggießhübel since the Middle Ages.
 During the 90-minute guided tours of the mine, you can experience the working world of a historic mine at first hand by going down a tunnel, as the miners call it.
 The "Marie Louise Stolln", now used as a visitor mine, takes you 400 metres into the mountain with only a minimal incline until you reach the former iron ore deposit, the Mother of God deposit.
 You will pass areas that still document unchanged situations of the old mining industry, as well as contemporary development sections that comply with today's safety regulations.